ucb-rit/savio-training-parallel-2020/parallel.md

 Hello 7 from processor n0148.savio3, rank 0 out of 2 processors
 Hello 7 from processor n0149.savio3, rank 1 out of 2 processors
 ...
-real	0m14.764s
-user	0m2.196s
-sys	0m14.026s
 ```
 # Job submission sample
-We request 2 nodes as the showcase.
 Number of nodes to request depends on the the size of your task list.
+We use 2 nodes as an example.

 ```
 #!/bin/bash